Electricity basics explained simply

 bulb_symbol

 You will see that electrical circuits can be drawn much more easily using symbols than using realistic diagrams.
-For an example, this circuit ….
+For an example, look at this complex diagram.

 real_circuit